 It produces an intense muscle contraction on every single rep. That why it is one of the best bicep exercises you can consider incorporating into your training regime if you want a train short head bicep.

-Barbell spider curls train your biceps in a shortened (which is to say a maximally contracted) muscle position.
-This results in a powerful muscle pump that makes your arms appear more vascular, and which can also lead to significant hypertrophy.
+Barbell spider curls train your biceps in a shortened (that is, maximally contracted) muscle position.
+This results in a powerful muscle pump that makes your arms appear more vascular and can also lead to significant hypertrophy.

-Spider bicep curls are usually done with a barbell, but there are many other ways to do them.
+Spider bicep curls are usually done with a barbell, but many other ways exist.

 How To Do Barbell Spider Curl

-6. Hold the contraction for a moment, and then slowly lower the bar under control until your elbows are fully extended.
+- Hold the contraction for a moment and then slowly lower the bar until your arms are fully extended.

 Pro Tips

-• Perform the exercise with a slow and controlled tempo, focusing on the muscle contraction.
+- Perform the exercise with a slow and controlled tempo, focusing on muscle contraction.

-• Try different bench angles and grip widths to find the position that works your biceps the best and is comfortable for your body.
+- Try different bench angles and grip widths to find the position that works best for your biceps and is comfortable for your body.

-• Inhale during the eccentric (lowering) phase and exhale during the concentric (lifting) phase of the exercise.
+- Inhale during the eccentric (lowering) phase and exhale during the exercise’s concentric (lifting) phase.

 6. Preacher Curl